insovs/Device-Cleanup/README.md

 ---

+## Why it matters
+Every time you plug in a peripheral — mouse, keyboard, USB hub, headset — Windows registers it.
+When you unplug it, the entry stays.
+Over time, these stale entries pile up silently in the registry, consuming IRQ resources and creating noise in the device enumeration process.

+Device Cleanup scans every registered device on your system, identifies the ones no longer physically present, and removes them in a single operation.
+The result is a cleaner interrupt table, faster USB initialization, and smoother input — with zero guesswork.

+All changes are limited to phantom entries.
+Active devices and any device with CPU affinity or IRQ pinning configured are never touched.
+If a removed device is reconnected, Windows will simply re-detect it as new — no data is permanently lost.

+---

 ## Support
 If you need any help or have questions, feel free to join the **[Discord support server](https://discord.com/invite/fayeECjdtb)** — I'll be happy to assist you.